dawillcox/breeze_email_reports/DOCUMENTATION.rst

 Once you've verified that your domain is set you'll have to provide your login password.
 Look for the line that ends with ``mailsender_creds.yml``.
 That's where your password is stored.
-Create that directory if it doesn't already exist.
+Create that file (and any necessary parent directories) if it doesn't already exist.

 *SOME IMPORTANT NOTES!*